 I find 328,579 criminal records for 256,108 individuals, of which 63,654 have missing fields in at least one of the key variables, such as court identifier, crime, year, or sentence.
 Half of these records with missing data correspond to Medellin, which is the second largest district after Bogota, and has missing court identifiers in all of their records.
-I keep only crimes committed after 2005, which results in 193,520 records.14 Next, I drop all records from court levels where there was only one judge (5,963 cases dropped), and also in cases where the number of records per judge in a year is fewer than 15 (44,806).
+I keep only crimes committed after 2005, which results in 193,520 records.
+Next, I drop all records from court levels for which there was only one judge (5,963 cases dropped), and also in cases in which the number of records per judge in a year is fewer than 15 (44,806).
 I also only keep courtrooms for which I have judge/year conviction rates from the Attorney General's Office database.
 This leaves me with 128,792 criminal records from 105,133 adults.
 I retain only the first conviction in my sample, and collect data on the crime, courtroom identifier, and decisions regarding sentence and incarceration.
-I merge the criminal records back into the SISBEN data and I keep only the first parental conviction in the household.
+I merge the criminal records back into the SISBEN data and keep only the first parental conviction in the household.
 My final data set consists of 91,032 convicted parents.
-These parents are linked to
+These parents are linked to 67,770 children who were born between 1990 and 2007 and who experienced parental incarceration between ages 0 and 14.